blahajjessie/13s-wiki/usage/interface.md

 The SCP command's usage is `scp <source> <destination>`

 Because we have our SSH profile setup, we can use the name of the profile instead of `<username>@<host_ip>:<filename> -P <port>` (Note that scp uses `-P` instead of `-p` like ssh)

+{: .note}
+In all of these instructions, `<ssh_profile_name>` is the name of the profile you created in the section above.
+You could also specify the username, address, and port, but it is a lot more convenient to use an ssh profile.

 If we want to transfer from our host to our guest, we can use the path to our file as our source, and our destination will be `<ssh_profile_name>:<path>`